In an age when organisations need to be constantly innovating to stay relevant, intrapreneurship is a guaranteed way to fuel innovation.

 Intrapreneurs are employees within a company who think and act like entrepreneurs.
 They assume responsibility for transforming innovative ideas into profitable products or services.

 Gifford Pinchot III, the father of intrapreneurship, characterises intrapreneurs as: “Dreamers who do.”
 Intrapreneurs are typically creative and resourceful employees who are passionate about an idea and are determined to see it through even if it means taking risks.

-How does Intrapreneurship Benefit Companies?
+How Does Intrapreneurship Benefit Companies?

 By giving staff the support they need to innovate, companies may discover new-and-improved products and services (for example both Gmail and the Playstation are products of intrapreneurship).
 As such, intrapreneurship can play a significant role in improving the bottom line.

 What’s more, developing a reputation for employee-empowerment will also help with recruitment efforts.
 Companies known for pushing innovation through intrapreneurship typically attract and retain top-quality talent who seek meaningful and stimulating roles.
-This is one of main reasons why so many people want to work at the likes of Google and Facebook.
+This is one of the main reasons why so many people want to work at the likes of Google and Facebook.